spendyaala/aws-redis-feast-featurestore/README.md

 aws redshift-data get-statement-result --id [SET YOUR STATEMENT ID HERE]
 ```

-10. Its to deply Redis Enterprise Cloud on AWS, by going to the web application portal: https://app.redislabs.com/#/
+10. Its time to deply Redis Enterprise Cloud on AWS, by going to the web application portal: https://app.redislabs.com.

+You can choose to deploy a Fixed or Flexible deployment.
+After you provision a fully managed DBaaS(Database-as-a-Service) from Redis, please take a note of the following database endpoint configurations.
+- Redis Database Server hostname.
+- Redis Database Server Port number.
+- Redis Database Server Default user password.

+You will need above details to configure Feast to leverage your Redis Enterprise Cloud on AWS.

 11. Lets create a Python virtual environment.
 We will install all python dependencies within this virtual environment.